tobinus/OTD-semantic-framework/README.md

 ### Run search

-1. Run `pipenv run python dataontosearch.py serve`
+1. Run `python dataontosearch.py serve`
 2. The webserver will perform some indexing, creating necessary matrices.
 It will give you a signal when it's done
 3. You may now search by visiting http://localhost:8000

 Alternatively, you may search using the command line interface directly.
-Run `pipenv run python dataontosearch.py search --help` for more information.
+Run `python dataontosearch.py search --help` for more information.